Roshansuthar1105/Codify/Readme.md

 4. **Image Optimization**: Efficient image loading and rendering
 5. **SEO Optimization**: Comprehensive meta tags and structured data
 6. **Responsive Design**: Optimized for all device sizes
+7. **YouTube ID Storage**: Stores only YouTube IDs instead of full URLs for better performance and flexibility

+### YouTube Content Integration

+Codify uses an optimized approach for integrating YouTube content:

+- **Direct ID Storage**: Instead of storing full YouTube URLs, we store only the content ID and type
+- **Content Type Classification**: Each course is classified as containing a video, playlist, or channel
+- **Automatic ID Extraction**: When adding courses via URL, the system automatically extracts the appropriate ID
+- **Flexible Rendering**: The player adapts to different content types (single video vs. playlist)
+- **Backward Compatibility**: The system maintains compatibility with older course entries

 ## 📸 Screenshots